parameterz/echo-protocols/protocols/ucd-lvad.md

 - Echo assessment of patients on LVAD support is often focused on the degree of LV _unloading_ (aortic valve opening? septal position?) and RV function.

-## ANNOTATE
+## ANNOTATION SCREEN

-- Annotations of pump type/speed/output can remain on the screeen throughout
+- Annotation of pump type/speed/output
+- can remain on the screeen throughout (?)

 ## PLAX